llcepick/windows-DPI-scaling-sample/README.md

 1. GetDPIScalingInfo(), and
 1. SetDPIScaling()

-DpiScalingCmdLine
+<h3>DpiScalingCmdLine</h3>
 This was made to allow for scripting of the DPI scaling per monitor.
 It will support changing one monitor at a time.

 Parameters:

 <pre>DpiScalingCmdLine {monitor number (0 based and optional)} {DPI to use}</pre>

-- The monitor number is NOT required to set the DPI for the first monitor, but for all secondary it is required.
+* The monitor number is NOT required to set the DPI for the first monitor, but for all secondary it is required.
-- The DPI will ONLY accept values greater than 100 - and only those supported by the particular monitor
+* The DPI will ONLY accept values greater than 100 - and only those supported by the particular monitor